Top 10 Most Philosophical Animes

 My Hero Academia

 My Hero Academia is an adventure and superhero manga series written and illustrated by Kōhei Horikoshi.
-It began serialization in Weekly Shōnen Jump in 2014.
+It was serialized in Weekly Shōnen Jump from 2014 to 2024.
 The story follows Izuku Midoriya, a boy born without superpowers in a world where they are common, as he trains to become a professional hero... read more

 -